gwu-cs-sysprog/lectures/05/01_lecture.md

     The `flags` must be include of the following: `O_RDONLY`, `O_WRONLY`, or `O_RDWR` -- if you want to only read from the file, only write to the file, or have the ability to both read and write to the file.
 	Another interesting `flag` value is `O_CREAT` which will *create* the file if it doesn't already exist.
 	Whenever you see "flags", you should think of them as a set of bits, and each of the options as a single bit.
-	Thus, when passing in flags, you can use bitwise operators to pass in multiple options, for example `open("penny_is_best.gif", O_RDWR | O_CREAT, 0777)` will open the file, creating it if it doesn't already exist, and enable reading and writing to the file.
+	Thus, when passing in flags, you can use bitwise operators to pass in multiple options, for example `open("penny_is_best.gif", O_RDWR | O_CREAT)` will open the file, creating it if it doesn't already exist, and enable reading and writing to the file.
 - `read` &` write` - We've seen these before when we saw `pipe`s!
     They are the generic functions for getting data from, and pushing data to descriptors.
 - `close` - Remember that we can `close` any descriptor to release it (the `free` for descriptors, if you will), including those that reference files.